Ambivert Personality: 5 Signs You Might be One

 What is an Ambivert Personality?

-The ambivert meaning sits right in the middle of the introvert-extrovert spectrum.
+The ambivert personality sits right in the middle of the introvert-extrovert spectrum.
 You’re neither permanently energised by crowds, nor are you drained by every social interaction.
 Instead, your energy source shifts.
-Think of it like a thermostat that adjusts based on the room’s temperature rather than staying fixed at one setting.

 Ms Sulagna Mondal, clinical psychologist at BetterPlace, points out that this personality trait isn’t static—it actually evolves as you grow.
 While popular personality frameworks love to put you in a definitive box, Ms Sulagna explains that because personality orientation is a scale, most people actually naturally cluster around the middle.
 An ambivert personality doesn’t mean being lukewarm about socialising; it means having a genuine range.